 Our content may include links to products from our partners

-Many people like the dynamics and complexity of the FOREX (also known as currency or foreign exchange) market.
+Many people like the dynamics and complexity of the Forex (also known as the currency or foreign exchange) market.

 However, if you want to succeed and thrive in this hectic environment, and eventually make a profit, you need to know the intricacies of it.

 In this article, you will find out more about currency correlations and how to use them to your advantage.

 Basics of Currency Correlation Trading

 The main thing one needs to come to terms with is the fact that currencies are traded in pairs, therefore they depend on each other.
 These are also known as correlations.
 These correlations have certain patterns and one should spend time to study them in detail.
 Then you can start building your portfolio.

 You trade the GBP/JPY pair.
 In this particular example, you have to know that actually you trade with two pairs of currencies: USD/JPY and GBP/USD.
 However, often the links between two currencies are not as obvious as in the example.
 There might be other factors and things to consider before using the pair.

 Simply said, currency correlation shows how much two currency pairs correlate – positively or negatively.
 We use a currency coefficient to express the degree of correlation.
 Below, you can see a correlation table.